Ipasky/elk-suricata-apache-raspberrypi5/README.md

 On the installation process of ElasticSearch you will receive from command text the password generated automatically, in my case was: **_Hpytz9NXn0w1PoJKxLlh_**

 > [!NOTE]
-> One clarification, all the passwords and tokens that I share publicly here in this repo aren’t sensitive information for me, this is a test environment that I reinstalled ELK just to document and explain all the processes.
+> One clarification, all the passwords and tokens that I share publicly here in this repo aren’t sensitive information for me, this is a test environment where I reinstalled ELK just to document and explain all the processes.

 ![](https://github.com/Ipasky/elk-suricata-apache-raspberrypi5/blob/main/img/01.jpg)